Beginner Archives - Learn Thai from a White Guy

 Handsome in Thai – LAWH ( หล่อ)

-This is a handy word to know in Thailand as it’s common to comment on whether a man is handsome or a woman is beautiful.
+This is a handy word to know in Thailand.
+It’s common to comment on whether a man is handsome or a woman is beautiful.

-Thai Culture Tip: When you speak with Thai people you might find that they speak more directly about physical appearance than Westerners are used to – or comfortable with.
-For example, it’s not uncommon for a Thai person to tell a friend that they look like they’ve put on weight.
-It’s usually not meant, or taken as an insult.
+Thai people speak more directly about physical appearance than Westerners.
+For example, it’s not uncommon for a Thai person to tell a friend they look like they’ve put on weight.
+It’s usually not meant as an insult.

 How To Say “You’re Handsome” in Thai

-If you search Google or look in your Thai language phrasebook, it’s likely that you will see “you’re handsome” translated as:
+If you search Google or look in phrasebooks, you’ll see “you’re handsome” translated as:

 • คุณหล่อ (khun lawh)

-• คุณ (khun) – this can be translated as “you” however, in Thai, using this is generally too formal for most situations and has a feeling of “Mr” or “Mrs.” While saying this isn’t “wrong”, it’s unnatural and we don’t recommend adding the “you.”
+• คุณ (khun) means “you” but is too formal for most situations.
+It has a feeling of “Mr” or “Mrs.” While not wrong, it’s unnatural.

 พี่ (pii) – older brother/sister

-• You can use this with people who are older than you up to around the age of your parents.
+• Use with people older than you (up to your parents’ age)

 น้อง (nawg) – little brother/sister